 For SII, the deferred tax liability has been recalculated to take into account the valuation differences between the financial statements and the SII valuation of assets and liabilities.
-As this timing difference is not expected to reverse in the foreseeable future, the tax rate used is 17%, being the future rate used in the annual report and accounts.
+As this timing difference is not expected to reverse in the foreseeable future, the tax rate used is 25%, being the future rate used in the annual report and accounts for balances reversing after April 2023.